dotnet/dotnet-docker-samples/dotnetbot-selfcontained/README.md

 6. Publish the application to ensure that all dependencies are included in the bin directory: `dotnet publish`
 7. Optionally, you can run the application from the publish directory (which is what you will use for the Docker image): `dotnet bin/Debug/netcoreapp1.0/publish/dotnetbot-selfcontained.dll`

+Note: Self-contained apps are operating system- and chip-specific after they are published.
+You can see that the Dockerfiles are configured to select specific assets produced by the publish verb.

 **Dockerize the application**

 8. Build the Docker image